satgonza/atcg-calculator/README.md

 total_count = total_count * 1.0

-But there may be a more eloquent way to code this?
+But there may be a more elegant way to code this?

 Finally, we calculate the proportions and print the results: